feenkcom/gtoolkit-inspector/README.md

 # gtoolkit-inspector
 GT Inspector is the moldable inspector for Pharo.
-It is part of the [Glamorous Toolkit project](https://github.com/feenkcom/gtoolkit)
+It is part of the [Glamorous Toolkit project](https://github.com/feenkcom/gtoolkit).

 ## How to load

-You can load the whole code in Pharo 6.1 using the following snippet:
+The ideal way to load the code is by loading the entire GT code.
+However, you can load the inspector code in Pharo 6.1 using the following snippet:

 ```
 Metacello new